VCU-CS-Capstone/CS-25-301-rva-community-fridges/Notes and Research/arduino_setup.md

 7. Turn on "Full Erase and Intall"
 8. Click the big green button "Erase Flash and Install".
 Wait a couple of minutes for the LoRa device to turn off, and update.
 When I did it, it turned back on after a while. **Some instructions indicate that you need to press the physical `RST` button on the device**.

+### Using the Python CLI

+1. Install the `esptool` package with `pip install --upgrade esptool`
+2. Confirm communication with the board by running `esptool chip_id` (if the `esptool` command is not found, you may need to run `python -m esptool` instead)

+## Connecting and Configuring the Device

+1. Open the Arduino IDE.
+Go to Settings, and add the following link to add the board configurations and libraries to the Arduino Library index: `https://resource.heltec.cn/download/package_heltec_esp32_index.json`
+2. With the board plugged in (**make sure the antenna is plugged in first!**), select the USB Serial port `/dev/cu.SLAB_USBtoUART`, and type in "ESP32" and select `ESP32 Dev Board` from the list
+3. Arduino should prompt you to install the appropriate library, and click "Yes".
+4. Originally, we selected the wrong board.
+Select "WiFi LoRa 32(V3).
+5. Select the template `File > Examples > Heltec ESP32 Dev-Boards > Factory_Test > WiFi_LoRa_32_V3 > WiFi_LoRa_32_V3_FactoryTest_V1`